Tropical Storm Pamela strengthens off Mexico's Pacific coast | Science-Environment

 Tropical Storm Pamela strengthens off Mexico's Pacific coast

 Tropical Storm Pamela rapidly strengthened as it moved along Mexicos Pacific coast Monday and it was forecast to become a major hurricane before hitting shore somewhere near the port of Mazatlan at midweek.
-The US National Hurricane Center said Pamelas center was about 455 miles 735 kilometers south-southwest of Mazatlan Monday and was moving northwest at about 8 mph 13 kph.
+The US National Hurricane Centre said Pamelas centre was about 435 miles 700 kilometers south-southwest of Mazatlan at mid-afternoon Monday and was moving northwest at about 7 mph 11 kph.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)